PSPDFDocument is cheap, but accessing its various properties might require expensive PDF parsing. So it's a very good idea to keep

-PSPDFDocument objects in a tight loop, ensure to add an
+PSPDFDocument objects in a tight loop, add an

 @autoreleasepool so objects can be deallocated early.

-If you edit annotations, make sure there's only one document instance around where you edit.
-PSPDFKit automatically saves annotation state, and keeping multiple independent copies of the document around that all save to the file might corrupt the file.
+If you edit annotations or use the document editor, make sure there's only one document instance where you edit.
+PSPDFKit automatically saves the document, and keeping multiple independent copies of the document around, all of which save to the file, might corrupt the file.